straysheep-dev/agent-configs/global-AGENTS.md

 ## General Automation Guidance

-You do not have access to the `gh` tool, or the ability to write back to GitHub.
-You're in an isolated sandbox that *can* stage changes and modify git, but in all cases the operator will extract the proposed changes after review and apply them manually.
-Your goal as the agent is to problem solve and draft the changes.
-All chores, cleanup items, and other tasks that can be built as code, should be, once they're identified - produce bash or python snippets the operator can run to automate the task out of the agent loop.
+Assume no write path back to the remote: no `gh`, no `git push`, no webhooks or other outbound calls.
+You *can* stage changes and modify local git history, but in all cases the operator extracts the proposed changes after review and applies them manually.
+Your job as the agent is to problem solve and draft the changes.
+All chores, cleanup items, and other tasks that can be built as code, should be, once they're identified - if necessary, produce bash python or PowerShell snippets the operator can run to automate such tasks out of the agent loop where that may be necessary.

-### Session Handoff (output contract)
+### Workflow Handoff (output contract)

-Every session that produces changes ends with:
+In all cases:

+- Agent runs validation (lint, `packer validate`, Molecule) **before** handoff.
+- A short summary appended to `SESSION.md`: what changed, what was validated locally, what still needs operator eyes.

+If a workflow requires substantial reworking of a project, and changes cannot simply be drafted for review:

-1. One commit (or small logical series) per touched repo, with conventional messages.
+- If necessary, one commit (or small logical series) per touched repo, with conventional messages.
-2. `git format-patch` output written to `~/src/outbox/<repo-name>-<topic>-<yyyymmdd>`.
+- If necessary, `git format-patch` output written to `~/src/outbox/<repo-name>-<topic>-<yyyymmdd>`.
-3. An `apply.sh` in the same directory: the exact `git` (and submodule bump) commands for the operator, in dependency order.
+- If necessary, an `apply.sh` in the same directory: the exact `git` (and submodule bump) commands for the operator to run.
-4. A short summary appended to `SESSION.md`: what changed, what was validated in-sandbox, what still needs operator eyes.

-Validation the agent can run itself (lint, `packer validate`, Molecule) is run **before** handoff.
-Never hand off unvalidated changes without flagging them as such.
+### SESSION.md / TODO.md conventions

+- Both are **workflow-scoped**, not per-agent.
+A workflow may involve several agents (planner, implementer, reviewer) and more than one harness.
+The operator archives or clears them at workflow end; they are working documents, not a permanent log.
+- Each agent **appends its own dated block** to `SESSION.md` and does not rewrite or delete another agent's block.
+Keep entries short.
+- Write to `SESSION.md` sparingly - ideally once, near handoff.
+Repeated rewrites mid-run waste the prompt cache for that agent.
+- `TODO.md` holds open items and build-time debt only.
+No policy, no narrative.

 ## Ansible Conventions